Your genes are not your destiny: Why there’s much more to metabolic health than genetics

 This is good news.
 Unlike your genes, all of these factors are under your control, so you can take action to improve your metabolic health.
 You are not a prisoner of your genes.

-That’s why when you take the ZOE Program at-home test, we go much deeper than your DNA, analyzing your microbiome and measuring your unique responses to food.
+That’s why when you take our at-home test, we go much deeper than your DNA, analyzing your microbiome and measuring your unique responses to food.

 Our tests give an accurate picture of your current metabolic health, giving you truly tailored recommendations for foods that work with your biology and help you take back control of your health and weight.